 Freshwater Biology Section

-Research infrastructure includes modern laboratory facilities equipped with extensive hardware for analysis of samples, various gear and vessels for field sampling, a state-of-the-art greenhouse and temperature-controlled rooms.
+Our research infrastructure includes modern laboratory facilities equipped with extensive hardware for analyses of samples, a wide range of gear and vessels for sampling in the field, a state-of-the-art greenhouse and a number of temperature-controlled rooms.

 - Back to the future for lakes and streams at "Erik den Rødes land" (West Greenland)